RoyMagik/RoyMagik.github.io/_pages/about.md

 # About Me

-I am a Master's student at Xi'an University of Electronic Science and Technology, with a research focus on short video generation.
-I hold a Bachelor's degree in Computer Science and Technology from Zhejiang University of Technology, where I graduated in the top 1% of my class.
-My research background includes deep learning and computer vision, with in-depth experience in LLM and AIGC large models, particularly Stable Diffusion, Lora, and ControlNet.
-I have led multiple projects, demonstrating strong communication and teamwork skills.
-My academic contributions include one Chinese journal publication, one Chinese conference paper, one JCR Q2 journal paper under review, and one patent.
-I also led a national-level innovation project.
+I am a Master's student at Xi'an University of Electronic Science and Technology, focusing on short video generation.
+Previously, I earned my Bachelor's degree in Computer Science and Technology from Zhejiang University of Technology, ranking 5th out of 131 students with a GPA of 3.92/5.00.
+My research primarily involves deep learning and computer vision, with a particular interest in LLMs and AIGC large models.
+I have hands-on experience and a deep understanding of Stable Diffusion, including LoRA and ControlNet.
+I have led multiple team projects, demonstrating strong communication and teamwork skills.
+My academic contributions include one Chinese journal paper, one Chinese conference paper, one JCR Q2 journal paper under review, and one patent.
+I also led a successfully concluded national-level innovation project.
 I am open to various forms of academic collaboration and welcome contact via email: 1821698873@qq.com

 # Education